frossm/getopt.btm/README.md

 # GetOpt.btm User Manual #
-### Document Version 2.0 ###
+*### Document Version 2.0 ###*

 ## INTRODUCTION  ##
 GetOpt is a very useful UNIX tool that will process command line options.
 I wanted to build a similar capability for my TakeCmd batch files.

 Detailed instructions reside below, but at a high level, this batch file is called from a source file and is sent the command line entered.
-It will process the options and parameters and set variables that can be referenced when control is passed back to the calling file.
+It will process the switches, options and parameters and set environment variables that can be referenced when control is passed back to the calling script.

-The best way to learn this tool is probably to just run GetOpt.btm and give it parameters.
-If you turn DEBUG mode on you can see everything that is being done very clearly (if I do say so myself.)
+The best way to learn this tool is probably to just turn on DEBUG mode and run GetOpt.btm and give it parameters.
+You'll see everything that is being done very clearly (if I do say so myself.)
 To turn on Debug Mode just execute:

 ```